madeehaumar/madeehaumar.github.io/index.md

 #### [DoorDash Sales Analysis Using Excel](https://www.linkedin.com/pulse/doordash-sales-analysis-using-excel-madeeha-umar/?trackingId=w4sjOJInQvGeRytPnByHLg%3D%3D)
 [<img src="images/DoorDash Sales Analysis Bike GIF.gif"/>](https://www.linkedin.com/pulse/doordash-sales-analysis-using-excel-madeeha-umar/?trackingId=w4sjOJInQvGeRytPnByHLg%3D%3D)
-This analysis includes the relationship between customers' income and their spending behavior.
-I analyzed different factors and patterns that can affect their income spent on DoorDash.
-I visualized the data with the help of Scatter plots, Bar Charts, and histograms.
+This project explores the relationship between customers’ income and their spending behavior on DoorDash.
+We examined various factors and patterns that may influence the portion of their income allocated to DoorDash.
+We utilized scatter plots, bar charts, and histograms to visualize the data.

 ---